Tropical Storm Allison: Mid-Atlantic and Northeast United States

 In New Jersey, the storm produced heavy rainfall, peaking at 8.1 in in Tuckerton.
 The rains also caused river flooding, including the north branch of the Metedeconk River in Lakewood which crested at 8 ft.
 The flooding, severe at places, closed several roads, including numerous state highways.
 Gusty winds of up to 44 mph in Atlantic City downed weak trees and power lines, leaving over 13,000 without power.
 Several people had to be rescued from high waters, though no fatalities occurred in the state.
 Overall damage was minimal.

 Tropical Storm Allison caused flash flooding in New York, dropping up to 3 in of rain in one hour in several locations and peaking at 5.73 in in Granite Springs.
 The rains also caused river flooding, including the Mahwah River which crested at 3.79 ft.
 Allison's rainfall damaged 24 houses and several stores, while the flooding closed several major highways in the New York City area.
 Overall damage was light, and no fatalities occurred in New York due to Allison.
 Similarly, rainfall in Connecticut peaked at 7.2 in in Pomfret, closing several roads and causing minor damage to numerous houses.
 The Yantic River at Yantic crested at 11.1 ft, while a state road was closed when a private dam in Hampton failed from the rainfall.
 In Rhode Island, Allison produced up to 7.1 in of rainfall in North Smithfield, washing out several roads and houses, and destroying a log house in Foster.

 An isolated severe thunderstorm in the outer bands of Allison produced an F1 tornado in Worcester and Middlesex Counties in Massachusetts, impacting over 100 trees and damaging one house and one small camper.
 A microburst in Leominster and another in Shirley damaged several trees.
 Lightning from the storm hit two houses, causing significant damage there but little elsewhere.
 Allison also produced moderate rainfall in the state, mainly ranging from 3 to 5 in.
 The rainfall caused drainage and traffic problems.
-Damage in Massachusetts totaled to $400,000 (2001 USD, $520,000 2012 USD).
+Damage in Massachusetts totaled to $400,000 (2001 USD).